bkcastro/UCSCMap/README.md

 - **Color Coding**: Buildings and routes are color-coded for easier identification.

 ## Using the Map
-To use the map, simply click on any building to view its information logged in the console.
-If you want to find a route from one building to another, click on your starting building, then select your destination, the route will be logged in your console.
+To use the map, select the buildings using the mouse and clicking on the with the left mouse button, then press calculate route (bottom right).
+Currently only routes between two buildings work.
+You can pan around the map using right click, rotate using the left click, and zoom using the mouse wheel.

 ## Screenshot
 Here is a screenshot of the map in action: